 Established in memory of David Womack, the purpose of the scholarship is to exemplify his memory.
 As one of the founders and supporters of the GLBT/Socialist/Anarchist bookstores in Huntsville, he was a tireless advocate for freedom, and admired those willing to take chances.
 It is one of three under the David Womack scholarships for Alabama students.

 Linly Heflin Scholarship

 The Linly Heflin Scholarship was designed to assist the women of Alabama seeking financial assistance to help in obtaining their undergraduate degree.
 The scholarship is open to high school seniors and may be received throughout the junior year of college.
 Applicants must be U.S. citizens and residents of Alabama with plans to attend a four-year college or university in Alabama; and have documented financial need.
-Documented financial need should be in the form of the FAFSA SAR or income tax returns to verify income levels.
 A minimum 2.5 GPA is required and must be maintained.

-The scholarship funds $3,500 per semester for a maximum of eight semesters.
+The scholarship funds $9,000 per year.
 All scholarship funds must be used within a five-year period and are not eligible for post-graduate studies.
 These funds may be disbursed consecutively based on meeting renewal requirements.
 Application deadline is in January of each year.
-Provided by the Linly Heflin Foundation in memorial of LInly, the scholarship is based on Linly’s courage and ability to take care of others.
-Known for establishing Unit Number Two, she was instrumental in providing supplies needed during World War 1.
+Provided by the Linly Heflin Foundation in memorial of Linly, the scholarship is based on Linly’s courage and ability to take care of others.
+For more information on our organization and it’s history, please visit our website.